MicroEJ/docs/Tutorials/tutorialImproveCodeQuality.rst

 It improves the Java code in many ways:

 - self documentation: gives a name to a computed result.
-- performance & memory footprint: avoids repeated access to same elements and extract loop invariants.
+- performance and memory footprint: avoids repeated access to same elements and extract loop invariants.
-- thread safety: helps to avoid synchronization issues or falling to unwanted race conditions.
+- thread safety: helps to avoid synchronization issues or falling into unwanted race conditions.
 - code pattern detection: helps automated tools such as Null Analysis.

 .. _equals_hashcode: